Selection

 2941.80 |

 In a first step, several filters are investigated in regard to the energy of the leading muon at surface and the cosine zenith angle.
-The muon filter results as the best choice.
-Afterwards, a cut on the bundle energy at surface is applied to remove more low energy events.
-These two steps define level 3.
-In level 4, DNN reconstructions for several properties are added.
+The muon filter results as the best choice, defining Level 3.
+Afterwards, a cut on the bundle energy at surface is applied to remove more low energy events, and DNN reconstructions for several properties are added.
+This defines Level 4.
 In level 5, quality cuts are applied to improve the data-MC agreement.
+At last, events with a minimum leadingness are selected.
+This is the Final Level.
+Table 2 presents a summary of the entire selection.

-Fig. 31 : Investigating the impact of several filters on level 2 for the leading muon energy at surface.¶
+Fig. 27 : Investigating the impact of several filters on level 2 for the leading muon energy at surface for H3a.

-Fig. 32 : Investigating the impact of several filters on level 2 for the cosine of the primary zenith angle.¶
+Fig. 28 : Investigating the impact of several filters on level 2 for the cosine of the primary zenith angle for H3a.

 Filter |